ViktorHaag/old-huron-archive/content/projects/runequest/intro.rst

 situated on the eastern edge of *Dragon Pass*, a strategically important crossroads in the world of *Glorantha*.

-* To the north-east and through the montains and hills lies the Lunar Empire of the Red Moon, the invaders that have recently conquered your lands.
+* To the north-west and through the montains and hills lies the Lunar Empire of the Red Moon, the invaders that have recently conquered your lands.
 There were many battles, and much blood was spilled.